zastari/ansible-mysql-dba/README.md

 MySQL DBA Topologies
 ====================

 These plays are designed to deploy common replication topologies.
-Their goal is to quickly provide an environment to allow testing and evaluation of different topologies.
-They are designed for RHEL/CentOS 5 or 6.
-RHEL 7 support is planned.
-There is no plan to provide Debian or other distro support at this time.
-Once complete, the following plays will be available:
+They are designed for RHEL/CentOS 5, 6, or 7.
+Currently, the following operations are supported:

 Version Installations:
  * Percona Server 5.6
  * Percona Server 5.5
- * MySQL 5.7
  * MySQL 5.6
  * MySQL 5.5
  * MariaDB 10.0